delegateas/agentic-swe-workshops/README.md

 Hands-on workshops for building with AI agents.
 Learn by doing, not just reading.

-## The Big Idea

-AI agents are simpler than you think — the core loop is ~200 lines of code.
-These workshops demystify agents through interactive exercises using Polyglot Notebooks, so you can experiment and see results immediately.

 ## Workshops

 | Workshop | Description | Duration |